© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Jewry Wall: remains of a Roman bath house, palaestra and Anglo-Saxon church is a scheduled monument protected by Historic England under reference 1013312.
 View the official record →

-Jewry Wall is a scheduled ancient monument in Leicester that comprises the substantial masonry remains of a Roman bath house and palaestra, together with evidence of later Anglo-Saxon religious occupation.
+Jewry Wall is a scheduled ancient monument in Leicester comprising substantial remains of a Roman bath house and palaestra, together with the foundations and lower courses of an Anglo-Saxon church built subsequently on the site.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013312.

 Jewry Wall: remains of a Roman bath house, palaestra and Anglo-Saxon church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013312.